Digital Video Articles, Tutorials, Guides & Q & A

 Professional Use of Hi8

-Hi8 was no match for professional video cameras which cost in the region of $30,000 to $40,000 back in the day.
+Hi8 was no match for professional video cameras, which cost $30,000 to $40,000 back in the day.

-Paul Lundahl’s Hi8 documentary “Anatomy of a Spring Roll” was televised nationally on PBS back in the late 1990s.
+Paul Lundahl’s Hi8 documentary “Anatomy of a Spring Roll” was televised nationally on PBS in the late 1990s.

 Hi8 camcorders, owing to their portability, were also popular in the electronic newsgathering (ENG) field.